Classical Rhetoric (pre-Socratic Greek) Rhetorical Theory (ecologies) Writing Program Administration

 - Animal Studies and Posthumanism

-contemporary U.S. literatures, studies of race and ethnicity, life writing, disability studies, feminist theory, cultural studies, Palestine
+Contemporary US literatures, critical ethnic studies, life writing, disability studies, queer and feminist theory, genre studies, cultural studies, university politics, Palestine

 Hawai‘i literature and critical theory, Asian settler colonialism in Hawai‘i, anticolonial cartography in Hawai‘i, Asian American literature and critical theory, Asian American literary cartography.